Magnus Ditlev: Background, career highlights, quotes

 Standing 6ft 4in in his stockinged feet, Ditlev can simply make a bike go quicker than anyone else in Ironman.
 That day in Poland, he posted a bike split six minutes quicker than his nearest rival.

-That two-wheeled prowess has been the core of his subsequent success, whether that’s triumphs at Challenge Budva, Ironman 70.3 Portugal or, most impressively, Challenge Roth in 2023, where he smashed the bike-course record and the world long-distance record.
+That two-wheeled prowess has been the core of his subsequent success, whether that’s triumphs at Challenge Budva, Ironman 70.3 Portugal or, most impressively, Challenge Roth in 2024, where he smashed his own world long-distance record from the year before.

 He might have been the kid from nowhere, but everyone now knows exactly who Magnus Ditlev is.
 Catch him if you can.